 Data Protection Legislation: the UK Data Protection Legislation and (for so long as and to the extent that the law of the European Union has legal effect in the UK) the General Data Protection Regulation ((EU) 2016/679) and any other directly applicable European Union regulation relating to privacy.

-Documentation: the user documents made available to the Client by LearnerLab online at www.storytagger.com or such other web address notified by LearnerLab to the Client from time to time, and the appropriate Service Order, which sets out a description of the Services and the user instructions for the Services.
+Documentation: the user documents made available to the Client by LearnerLab online at www.storytagger.com as updated or such other web address notified by LearnerLab to the Client (and Authorised Users) from time to time, which sets out a description of the Service and the user instructions for the Services.

-Foreground IP: all Intellectual Property Rights in the bespoke elements of the Service created by LearnerLab for the Client and any Input Material provided by the Client but excluding any rights in Third Party IP and Open Source Software;
+Foreground IP: all IPR in the bespoke elements of the Service created by LearnerLab for the Client and any Input Material provided by the Client but excluding any rights in Third Party IP and Open Source Software;

 Initial Setup Period: an initial term of 14 days from the Commencement Date, or such other term as may be agreed by the parties in writing, commencing on the day LearnerLab first makes the Service available to the Client and during which period the Client shall make known to LearnerLab any defects with the Service including any incompatibility with any Documentation supplied to the Client.

-Initial Subscription Term: the initial term of this agreement as set out in Schedule 1, the Service Order, which term commences immediately after the Initial Set-up period, where applicable, or once the Service is made available to the Client.
+Initial Subscription Term: the initial term of this Agreement as agreed in writing with LearnerLab, including as may be set out in a Service Order or under a Subscription Plan, which term commences at the start of the Initial Set-up period, where applicable, or once the Service is made available to the Client.

-IPR Claim: any claim made against the Client and/or any Authorised User for actual or alleged infringement of a third party’s Intellectual Property Rights, and/or breach of confidentiality arising out of, or in connection with, the supply of the Service and/or the use of the Background IP, and/or any Foreground IP, Template materials and/or Third Party IP introduced by LearnerLab.
+IPR Claim: any claim made against the Client and/or any Authorised User for actual or alleged infringement of a third party’s IPR, and/or breach of confidentiality arising out of, or in connection with, the supply of the Service and/or the use of the Background IP, and/or any Foreground IP, Template materials and/or Third Party IP introduced by LearnerLab.

 Normal Business Hours: 09:00 to 17:30 local UK time, each Business Day.